knaaga/lidar-obstacle-detection/README.md

 - [Acknowledgements](#acknowledgements)

 ## The Lidar Model and Simulated Point Clouds <a name="lidar"></a>
 To simulate the point cloud generation process, a simple lidar model is used.
 This model takes in parameters such as max and min ray distance, angular resolution, a surrounding cars vector, etc. A set of rays are generated using these parameters.
-The lidar scan function implements raycasting each of these rays are checked for collision with other cars or the ground plane.
+The lidar scan function implements raycasting where each of these rays are checked for collision with other cars or the ground plane.
 The scan function returns a point cloud with some Gaussian noise added in.
 A simple highway scene that explains this is shown below

 <p align="center">
 <img src="https://github.com/knaaga/lidar-obstacle-detection/blob/main/assets/simple_highway_lidar.JPG" width="591" height="335"/>